oscarvargash/CFP_Mapping/README.md

 Step 4.
 Restart R

 Step 5.
-Run the following lines one in order and one at a time.
+Run the following lines in order and one at a time.
+This may take several minutes.
 ```
 write('PATH="${RTOOLS40_HOME}\\usr\\bin;${PATH}"', file = "~/.Renviron", append = TRUE)
 Sys.which("make")